Neurhal/Neurhal/README.md

 - NEURHAL is in its early stages, with the foundation being set for a system that will redefine AI accessibility and self-management.

 _How You Can Get Involved:_
-- NEURHAL is an open invitation to collaborate and innovate:
+NEURHAL is an open invitation to collaborate and innovate:

-- Follow our progress at GitHub.com/Neurhal.

-- Share ideas, feedback, and suggestions to help shape NEURHAL’s development.
+-Share ideas, feedback, and suggestions to help shape NEURHAL’s development.
 - Stay tuned for updates as we build a robust and inclusive AI ecosystem.